Android 12L deep dive: Documenting every change in Android’s update for larger screens

 Dynamic colors in AOSP

 Although Google markets its dynamic coloring theme engine as a marquee feature of Android 12, the company did not provide a fully open-source implementation of its theme engine with the AOSP Android 12 source code release.
-However, that will change with AOSP Android 12L, as not only is the theme engine fully open source, but it is enabled by default in AOSP builds.
+However, that has changed with AOSP Android 12L, as not only is the theme engine fully open source, but it is enabled by default in AOSP builds.
 (This feature is controlled by a SystemUI configuration value called

 Material You’s wallpaper-based theming engine, code-named “monet,” generates a rich pastel color palette from the user’s wallpaper.
 A color extraction engine employing a clustering algorithm with Material color targets determines the dominant and less dominant colors of the user’s wallpaper.
 A palette generation algorithm then creates a rich palette of 5 colors — 2 neutral and 3 accent colors — and 12 shades of Material color that are used to determine the hues closest to the user’s wallpaper.
 Finally, these color values are stored in an index that apps can call through an API.
 (For more information on dynamic color, visit Google’s Material Design 3 documentation.)